 It’s a perfect time to enjoy late summer in the city.
-Toast the long days with a drink at Parks on Tap, enjoy the artistic and cultural events at Cherry Street Pier, and wander among the dinosaurs at Morris Arboretum.
-Whether you’re looking for a unique place to cool off, exciting festivals, or outdoor markets, there are lots of fun things to do in Philadelphia in August.
+Toast the long days with a drink at Parks on Tap, enjoy the artistic and cultural events at Cherry Street Pier, and support local small businesses on the Philadelphia Bookstore Crawl.
+Whether you’re looking for a unique place to cool off, exciting festivals, or outdoor markets, there is a lot to do in Philadelphia in August.
 Here’s a look at our top choices.

 Hang out at Parks on Tap

-Covering about 20 locations a year, the roving seasonal beer garden Parks on Tap brings its food and drinks to parks around the city.
+Covering over 25 locations a year, the roving seasonal beer garden Parks on Tap brings its food and drinks to parks around the city.
 Each pop-up event encourages visitors to enjoy the open spaces in a relaxed, family- and pet-friendly environment.
-The venues change weekly, and the menu includes beers from Dogfish Head and Mainstay, several cocktails, and food such as a smash burger, brisket cheesesteak, loaded waffle fries, and more.
+The venues change weekly, and the menu includes beers from Mainstay and other local breweries, several cocktails, and food such as a cheeseburger, pulled pork sandwich, watermelon and caprese salad, and more.

 August dates:

-- August 14 to 18 – Dickinson Square Park (South Philly)
+- August 20 to 24 – Dickenson Square Park (South Philly)

 Sample your way through the Southeast Asian Market